 Very simply my leg is strapped in and hooked onto the device.
 I use a small hand pump to force air into a cylinder, which expands applying gradual traction to the hip joint.

 How does it feel?

 Good!
-The feeling of traction on the hip joint is relaxing and feels as if the pressure and pain in the joint is being released.
-The temptation is to keep increasing the traction as much as possible and with the HipTrac far higher forces can be applied for longer than with manual therapy or other home made device involving elastic resistance bands I have been able to dream up.
+The feeling of traction on the hip joint is relaxing and feels as if the pressure and pain in the joint are being released.
+The temptation is to keep increasing the traction as much as possible and with the HipTrac, far higher forces can be applied for longer than with manual therapy or other homemade device involving elastic resistance bands I have been able to dream up.
 Traction is kept on for about 30 minutes, releasing tension occasionally for a few seconds now and then.